harvardinformatics/website/content/jbrowse.md

 ## JBrowse data file formats

-For optimal performance on Odyssey's [networked and parallel file systems](https://www.rc.fas.harvard.edu/resources/odyssey-storage/), data backing JBrowse tracks should be stored in compressed, indexed file formats that represent data for a given track in a single file (plus one or two smaller associated index files).
+For optimal performance on FASRC [networked, high-performance storage](https://www.rc.fas.harvard.edu/resources/odyssey-storage/#Networked_High-performance_Shared_Scratch_Storage),  data backing JBrowse tracks should be stored in compressed, indexed file formats that represent data for a given track in a single file (plus one or two smaller associated index files).
 Examples are below.

-In particular, the JBrowse [flatfile-to-json.pl](https://jbrowse.org/docs/flatfile-to-json.pl.html) script should *not* be used on Odyssey, as it converts the input GFF3/GenBank/BED file into numerous smaller files that degrade performance on network/parallel file systems.
+In particular, the JBrowse [flatfile-to-json.pl](https://jbrowse.org/docs/flatfile-to-json.pl.html) script should *not* be used, as it converts the input GFF3/GenBank/BED file into numerous smaller files that degrade performance on network/parallel file systems.

+### Software Environment Setup

+For the commands listed below, `bgzip` and `tabix` are provided on the FASRC cluster by the `htslib` environment module, while `samtools` is provided by the `samtools` environment module (use `module-query htslib` and `module-query samtools` to list the latest installed verions).

 ### GFF3